twschan/CI_MS1_Tessa_Chan/TESTING.md

 * The 'book now' modal opens up correctly and is able to close by clicking away or clicking the close icon.
 * The form on the 'book now' modal will not submit until all fields are filled out.
 An alert will be present when a user attempts this.
 * The 'download cv link' opens up in a new window and can be downloaded
-* The row of images in portfolio page collapses into single view column on mobile and two column view on smaller tablet.
+* The row of images in portfolio page collapses into single view column on mobile and two column view on tablet.
 * The google map has a location pin to let users know where the site owner is based.
-* The form on the contact page will not submit until all fields are filled out.
+* The form on the contact page will not submit until all fields are filled in.
 An alert will be present when a user attempts this.
 * The 'show more' link on the about page direct users to the portfolio page.
 * All buttons display a different color or border effect when hovered in desktop view or clicked in mobile view.
 * Unnescessary content does not display on mobile view.